snu-sf-class/sf201802/README.md

 ### Questions

-- Ask questions in the [GitHub repository issue tracker](https://github.com/snu-sf-class/sf201802/issues).
+- Ask questions by email. ~in the [GitHub repository issue tracker](https://github.com/snu-sf-class/sf201802/issues).~
 - If you want to post a piece of source code, please DO NOT upload an image of it.
 Because it is hard to parse images.
     + Instead, use GitHub Markdown's ["fenced code blocks" feature](https://help.github.com/articles/github-flavored-markdown/#fenced-code-blocks).
     + Or, you can always use [GitHub Gist](https://gist.github.com/).